Candidates

 The dates above also apply to Independent candidates seeking election to county offices.

-If your party nominates candidates by a method other than a primary, a petition is not required.
+If a political party nominates candidates by a method other than a primary, a petition is not required.

-(However, your party must submit the names of candidates chosen by the same deadline above.)
+However, that party must submit the names of its candidates by the same deadline above.

 ______________________________________________________________________